gemar-ieo/APM/README.md

 ![Pockmarks Parameters](https://gemar-ieo.github.io/APM/Images/APM_extraction_parameters.jpg)

+## TEST Folder and Data

+In the `TEST` folder, you will find all the necessary data to perform the test using the **Automatic Pockmarks Mapping (APM)** tool.
+The folder contains the following:

+1. **Bathymetry Data**: The bathymetry file **BAT_5m** with a 5-meter resolution covering the continental slope area of Murcia, Spain, is located in the `DATA` folder.
+This file is the starting point for all the operations.

+2. **Instructions**: A detailed guide on how to run the test and use the APM tool is provided in the README_TEST.md file, located in the `TEST` folder.

+3. **Images**: The images referenced in the test (such as screenshots of the interface and results) are stored in the `Images` folder within `TEST`.
+These images are used to visualize the steps and results of the process.

+To begin, download the bathymetry file from the `DATA` folder, then follow the instructions in the README_TEST.md file for each step of the process.

 ## References
->Fernández-Salas, L.M., Sánchez-Guillamón, O., Villar-Menéndez, I., Díez-García, I.P., Arrese, B. and Sayago-Gil, M. (sent to publish).
+> Fernández-Salas, L.M., Sánchez-Guillamón, O., Villar-Menéndez, I., Díez-García, I.P., Arrese, B. and Sayago-Gil, M. (sent to publish).
 "From Manual to Automatic: Using ArcGIS Model Builder to Efficiently Map and Characterize Pockmarks." *Computers & Geosciences*, xxx(xxx), xxx. [https://doi.org/xxxx](https://doi.org/xxxx)

 ## Learn More